collapsed-stacks/startups/questions/2928/finding-a-decent-development-team-for-my-new-startup.md

 - tagged: `software`, `team`, `hiring`, `android-development`, `cto`
 - score: 17

-<p>My friend and I are working on a social networking app idea, but we both don't know enough coding to develop such a complex app.</p>
+My friend and I are working on a social networking app idea, but we both don't know enough coding to develop such a complex app.

-<p>We decided to hire a development team of approximately 5-10 developers which has developers for both, frontend and backend development, and also designers for UI design.
+We decided to hire a development team of approximately 5-10 developers which has developers for both, frontend and backend development, and also designers for UI design.
 While I tried to find such a team on oDesk and Elance, I can't trust those people but don't know why.
-I have a limited budget which is enough for a prototype app and I plan to try to get some investment or loan later on.</p>
+I have a limited budget which is enough for a prototype app and I plan to try to get some investment or loan later on.

-<p>Do you know a decent development team that fulfills my qualifications?
-Or can you give me some advice on what I should do?</p>
+Do you know a decent development team that fulfills my qualifications?
+Or can you give me some advice on what I should do?

 ## Answer 2945